jmanteau/evpn-frr-containerlab/README.md

 ### Building up

-If local Vagrant on Mac os :
+If local Vagrant on MacOS :

 ```
 vagrant up